caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 int c[][];
 ```

 Arrays are reference types, derived from `System.Array`, and because of this jagged arrays do behave differently to multidimensional arrays.
 With the former, you can only guarantee that the "first dimension" of the array actually exists.
 If you declare an array of arrays of `int` values, for example, without initialising any data, you will initially create a one-dimensional array of `null` values, where each "slot" in the array could potentially store a reference to an array of `int`s but currently stores nothing.
 By contrast, if you create a multidimensional array of `int` values, each "slot" in every dimension is guaranteed to have a value because `int` is a value type.
-I will give examples of array initialisation and the differences between the syntaxes later on, when we go into arrays and other complex data structures in more detail.

 The elements of arrays are accessed using the "indexer access operator", `array[i]`.
 This operator is also used to access elements of other types by numbered or named index, such as lists or dictionaries.